menu

 Demographics

-The percentage of people in Piedmont with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.00% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Piedmont is quite a bit lower than the national average among all cities of 21.84%: just 11.00% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Piedmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Piedmont residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Piedmont include Irish, German, English, French, and Italian.